F5Networks/terraform-provider-bigip/README.md

 `password` - (Required) Password for authentication

-`loginReference` - (Optional) Login reference for token auth, needed if you are using non-local accounts (LDAP, Radius, etc).
+`auth_token` - (Optional, Default=false) Enable to use an external authentication source (LDAP, TACACS, etc)

+`login_ref` - (Optional, Default=tmos) Specify the login reference for external auth, the setting "tmos" will work with most providers

 # Resources